unahouExosite/docs/tutorials/hvac-tutorial/simulator.md

 # Python Simulator Setup

-This portion of the tutorial with help you run the Python simulator and connect the data to the solution you have already deployed.
+This portion of the tutorial will help you run the Python simulator and connect the data to the solution you have already deployed.

 # Requirements